Class: Net::IMAP::BodyTypeAttachment

 #param (rw)

-is not used and will be removed in an upcoming release.
+BodyTypeAttachment is not used and will be removed in an upcoming release.

 Bug Analysis

-IMAP body structures are parenthesized lists and assign their fields positionally, so missing fields change the intepretation of all following fields.
+IMAP body structures are parenthesized lists and assign their fields positionally, so missing fields change the interpretation of all following fields.
 Additionally, different body types have a different number of required fields, followed by optional “extension” fields.

-was previously returned when a “message/rfc822” part, which should be sent as body-type-msg
+BodyTypeAttachment was previously returned when a “message/rfc822” part, which should be sent as body-type-msg with ten required fields, was actually sent as a body-type-basic with seven required fields.

 basic => type, subtype, param, id, desc, enc, octets, md5=nil, dsp=nil, lang=nil, loc=nil, *ext